 Hospital Visitor Restrictions

-- Patients receiving inpatient care may now have one designated patient representative per day.
+- Patients receiving care may have one patient representative (visitor) per patient per day.

-- Emergency department patients may be accompanied by one designated patient representative per day, at the discretion of the provider/clinical team to maintain patient safety.
+- Emergency department patients may be accompanied by one visitor at the discretion of the provider/clinical team to maintain patient safety.

 - Due to space constraints and the goal to make safe social distancing possible, infusion patients may not have patient representatives/visitors with them for infusion appointments; however, one patient representative is welcome to accompany them for consults and follow-up appointments.